-When a container is delivered from the seller’s warehouse directly to the customer’s doorstep it is called Door-to-Door drayage.
+When a container is delivered from the seller’s warehouse directly to the customer’s doorstep, it is called Door-to-Door drayage.

 Cargo comes in different sizes, shapes, and temperature requirements.
 Some of them could be temperature-sensitive cargo that requires packing in refrigerated containers.
 Some of them could be Out-of-Gauge cargo or OOG.
 These are cargo that typically does not fit inside a container or a box.

 While general cargo can be packed inside a general-purpose container (GP container), others need special equipment such as a flat rack, open-top, high-cube, or a refrigerated container.
-Drayage operators should be ready to meet such requirements and must have the equipment available with them.
+Drayage operators should be ready to meet such requirements and must have the equipment available to them.

 Barrel ropes or ratchet straps are used to lower or drop the heavy kegs onto barrel pads that are large, shock-absorbent, heavy-duty cushions.